 The Director of Admissions and Registrar are charged with the primary responsibility of making admissions decisions.
 However, in unusual cases, wherein it is believed sufficient grounds exist for appeal, a student denied admission for academic reasons may appeal the decision of the Director of Admissions and Registrar.
 Angelina College students on academic suspension must normally serve out the suspension period prescribed according to the college academic policies (generally one fall or spring semester).
 However, in unusual cases, wherein it is believed sufficient grounds exist for an appeal, an Angelina College student may appeal to the college admissions committee by submitting an appeal in writing to the Office of Admissions.
 A student may appeal an academic suspension only once during his/her college career.
 The decision of the committee will be final.
 See regulations under section entitled "Academic Requirements" later in this catalog.
-Refer to the college calendar in this catalog for the date of the appeals meeting.
+The College will notify students on academic suspension of the date of the appeals meeting in correspondence sent to the student's college email address.
+Contact the Registrar's office for additional information.